Graphics software: History

 Fauve Matisse (later Macromedia xRes) was a pioneering program of the early 1990s, notably introducing layers in customer software.

 Currently Adobe Photoshop is one of the most used and best-known graphics programs in the Americas, having created more custom hardware solutions in the early 1990s, but was initially subject to various litigation.
 GIMP is a popular open-source alternative to Adobe Photoshop.

-Adobe offers a suite of programs called Creative Cloud.
-Lightroom and Photoshop are two extremely popular editing programs amongst photographers.
-So much so that Adobe offers a Photographers Plan which packages the two programs together.
-They have become the industry standard for professional photographers across various genres of photography.